-So join as we wander along the Thames South Bank for what we believe is one the best walks around London – with several pit stops to eat and drink along the way; why not have a pint in each of the pubs listed.
-This is the perfect way to spend one day in London.
+So join us as we wander along the Thames South Bank for what we believe is one the best walks around London.
+With several pit stops to eat and drink along the way; why not have a pint in each of the pubs listed.
+This is the perfect way to spend one day in London:

 1. The Houses of Parliament and Westminster Bridge